Grasshopper-Tekla Live Link FAQ

 Q: How can I create my own C# scripting components?

 A: Using C# Script components in Grasshopper can make many calculations and operations more straightforward.
 Referencing the Tekla Open API into the scripting components allows you to create things in Tekla Structures and manipulate the model in ways that perhaps aren’t supported by the current GH-Tekla link.
 Some examples below.
-Here are the initial steps:
+Here are the initial steps for the classical C# Script component (in Rhino 8 there's a newer version that works a bit differently).

 1. Add a C# Script component